 Most brushes comprise of a handle, usually wooden; a ferrule, usually metal; and hair: natural animal hair, synthetic ‘hair’, or a blend of the two.
 Watercolour brushes are designed to suit watercolour, not oil or acrylic paint.
 Brushes vary hugely in price, size, shape, and material.
 Brush quality varies, too, so it is wise to learn about brushes and consider what you need before buying.

 With better materials – including brushes – it is easier to make better artwork, so consider value not just price point when selecting your brushes.
 In making brush choices, you may wish to question the sources of animal hair for ecological reasons: are the animals wild, farmed, endangered, or harvestable?
 Remember, synthetic brushes are derived from the plastics industry while natural hairs, under careful management, are renewable.

 Watercolour brushes are instantly recognizable by their handles, which are generally shorter than those of acrylic and oil brushes.
 Watercolourists often work on a surface close to themselves, with the brush angled downwards, encouraging the paint’s flow.
 Most watercolour brushes use natural hair, sometimes mixed with synthetic hair.
 Some all-synthetic brushes are also available.
-Watercolour brushes are judged by their capacity to hold water and to release it steadily as you move the brush.
+Judge a Watercolour brush by its capacity to hold water and release it steadily as you move the brush.
 The best watercolour brushes will maintain their shape (e.g., a fine tip) while you work.